-If you’re looking for the perfect, warming beverage for cool, winter nights, look no further than this dairy-free, sugar-free Raspberry Hot Cocoa!
+If you’re looking for the perfect, warming beverage for cool, winter nights, look no further than this dairy-free, refined sugar-free Raspberry Hot Cocoa!
 This recipe is made rich and luscious with whole-food ingredients, and low-glycemic sweeteners.

 I’ve got to say, I’m not a huge fan of snow.
 But, seeing so many people have their first snow fall has got me green with envy!
 I say this because Southern California has been battling Santa Ana winds that brought in hot weather, and worst of all, wildfires.
 If you follow me on social media, you may have seen this link to help those involved with the wildfires.
 So, please check that out and share it, if you have the time!

 Now, back to all of you that are chillin’ (pun intended 😉 ) in cooler climates, or those that just want to get into the holiday spirit!
 I had put out a poll listing a few different flavors of hot beverages and the Raspberry Hot Cocoa was getting a lot of votes!
 Buuuut, I also had a lot of people asking for sugar-free anything.
-So, I thought that marrying the two would make for a wonderful flavor, and comforting, Sugar-free Raspberry Hot Cocoa would be the best solution!
+So, I thought that marrying the two would make for a wonderful flavor, and comforting, sugar-free Raspberry Hot Cocoa would be the best solution!

 What really inspired all of this hot beverage recipe development?
-These Pebble Cove mugs from Lenox that I fell in love with a few weeks ago.
+Some Pebble Cove mugs from Lenox that I fell in love with a few weeks ago.
 There’s something about the mesmerizing pebble-like shapes, covering the outsides, but abstracted and grey (*swooooon grey*).
 If you’ve been following me for a little bit, you know that I love Lenox products and have worked with them to develop a few AWESOME recipes for their wonderful wares.

 So, back to this recipe.
 These mugs hold 14 ounces, so these are hefty portions of rich, dark chocolatey, hot cocoa.
 TIP: if your local grocer doesn’t have raspberries in stock, or they’re really tart like mine were, use frozen raspberries.
 But, thaw them out before blending them, for this recipe.
 Typically, frozen produce is picked in season and is ripe, so the berries should be sweeter.
 Now go, make this easy and delectable, Sugar-free Raspberry Hot Cocoa!